 Phil took another step forward, and a blast of energy shot out like waves towards Phil in attempts to subdue him.
 He didn’t falter and continued to step forward with pain riddled in his body.
 I could hear him groan from pain as he got closer and closer.
 Even I was having a hard time trying to keep myself from going unconscious.

 “Get back.”
-I grinded my teeth as I tried my best to tell him to stop advancing and agitating the situation, but I felt like my words weren’t even audible from the sound of the wind around us.
+I ground my teeth as I tried my best to tell him to stop advancing and agitating the situation, but I felt my words weren’t even audible from the sound of the wind around us.

 “Berry, you need to quell your energy before it’s too late!”

-With all my might, with the little bit of sanity that I had, I reached out with my mind towards the floating colors of the energy.
+With the little sanity I had, I reached out with my mind towards the light colors of the energy.
 They were like long streams of yarn that danced around like waves.
 Each one different in color, and I knew what they were.
 My instinct took over as I threw out my conscious net to draw in these waves into myself.

 Every single elemental energy that was in the air was violently being drawn towards me.
 Each sparkle of colors disappeared and siphoned into my body and to the Legendary Artifacts.
 I could feel the hunger from the artifacts that wanted to even devour me.
 The room shook, making the lights flicker, the gold flood downwards, and even air tense with power.
-All the energy inside the room was gone in an instant and following after, I could hear a piercing hum that vibrated throughout my body.
+All the energy inside the room was gone in an instant.
+Following after, I could hear a deafening hum that vibrated throughout my body.

 The artifacts stopped spinning around and stood absolutely still.
-The only thing that blocked Phil from coming forward was the black glowing sword, Legendary Sword Laurel.
-It fired off black fire balls of muck that fell in front of him and onto the ground eating away at the stone.
-The line was drawn between Phil and I, Laurel didn’t want Phil to get any closer.
+The only thing that blocked Phil from coming forward was the black glowing sword– Legendary Sword Laurel.
+It fired off black fireballs of muck that fell in front of him and onto the ground, eating away at the stone.
+The line was drawn between Phil and me, Laurel didn’t want Phil to get any closer.

-I was flat on the ground, unable to move, but stared with terrify expression.
+I was flat on the ground, unable to move, but started with a terrifying expression.
 A wash of dark energy splurge out from Laurel and aimed directly towards Phil.
-My mouth couldn’t shout out towards him to run away and instead it completely surrounded him one go.
+My mouth couldn’t shout out towards him to run away, and instead, it completely surrounded him one go.